chalatz/tours/pages/info/years-of-xp.md

   abstract: Rhodes Private Tours and Shore Excursions, More than 30 Years of Experience
   author: Nick
   copyright: NK for Rhodes Private Tours,2018

-title: Thirty Five Years of Excellence 1984 - 2019
+title: Thirty Six Years of Excellence 1984 - 2020
 subtitle: We have been offering our high standard private tour service since 1984 and we have been on-line since 1998.

 ---
 ### We are knowledgeable